HoangPhuong2912/SoulLite/README.md

+</b
-A clone of famous mobile game Soul Knight, for the purpose of learning.
+A clone of famous mobile game Soul Knight, for learning Unity game dev purpose.
+>